New Melilla: Exterior forts

-They are a set of fortifications, forts not connected to each other and at a considerable distance from each other, built in the second half of the 19th century in a neo-medieval style that is rather more graceful than threatening, overflowing with a beauty that in some cases, when painted in bright colours, such as orange, makes one forget their defensive function, they seem more like elements of games and fun than defensive structures.
+Melilla's exterior forts are located at a considerable distance from each other.
+They were built in the second half of the 19th century in a neo-medieval style, an unusual architectural style for that era in Spain.

-They are built with local stone for the walls and bricks for the arches and vaults, with obsolete fortification techniques, incapable of facing modern artillery, since the Riffian Kabyles, the enemy from which they had to defend Melilla, did not have artillery.
+They are built with local stone for the walls and bricks for the arches and vaults.
+These obsolete fortification techniques, incapable of facing modern artillery, were sufficient because the Riffian Kabyle people, the enemy from which they had to defend Melilla, did not have artillery.

 Historicisms

-Almost all public buildings, places of worship.
+In Melilla, historic revival architecture is primarily found in public buildings and places of worship.